A nonprofit fundraising plan is a road map designed to help you raise the money you need to achieve your goals.

 How Does a Nonprofit Fundraising Plan Differ From Other Fundraising Plans?

 A nonprofit fundraising plan organizes your fundraising activities over the course of a year.
-You may have other fundraising plans that detail the fundraising campaigns and activities included within your overall plan.
+You may have other fundraising plans that detail the specifics of fundraising campaigns and activities included within your overall plan.

 Download a free fundraising plan template: